MLangnickel/MLangnickel/README.md

 <td width="45%">

-## Breakfast Collection
+## Mediterranean Breakfast Collection

 A complete breakfast menu developed for a new Edible Brands concept.

-From early market research and competitive analysis through recipe formulation, iterative testing, and launch preparation, this project explored how fresh fruit could expand beyond gifting into an everyday breakfast experience.
+From early market research and ideation through recipe formulation, testing, and launch preparation, this project explored how a well-established Mediterranean restaurant could expand into the breakfast market using ingredients already offered in stores.

 **Highlights**